 Quite different from other types of boots, moc toe boots have visible stitching around the rounded toes, giving them a style that resembles moccasins.
 Made with tall shafts and rubber soles.
 Moc toe boots became popular amongst hunters, farmers, and other outdoor workers.

 Wedge boots feature a sole that resembles the shape of a wedge, hence their name.
-Wedge boots come in different styles, including work boots, casual boots, and fashionable boots.
+Wedge boots come in different styles, including work boots, casual boots, and more fashionable boots.
+They are typically used for adding height and style without compromising comfort - the wedge heel extends from the back of the shoe to the front, providing stability and support.

-Harness boots are popular amongst motorcyclists.
-They are typically made with heavyweight leather and range from 10 to 38 inches in height.
+Also known as "biker boots," harness boots are the real deal amongst motorcyclists.
+They are typically made with heavyweight, tough leather and range from 10 to 38 inches in height.
 The most striking feature of this boot is the ankle strap connected with a ring.
-And this strap is the harness that gives this boot its name.
+This adjustable strap serves as the iconic harness that bestows this boot with its name and distinctive charm.

 Also known as desert boots, chukka boots were first worn by British soldiers in Africa during World War II.
 Later, they made their way across the Atlantic, becoming a casual staple for the second half of the 20th century.
 Although Clarks made the original chukka boots, upmarket offerings enhanced the formula.
-These boots lace up just above the ankle and typically feature a soft crepe sole.
+These boots lace up just above the ankle and typically feature a soft rubber crepe sole.
+Although available in a variety of styles, the suede style is the undisputed favorite!

 While boots can be of any height, they typically fall into one of the following categories:

-- Ankle boots: Ankle boots are the shortest of the four categories.
+- Ankle boots: Ankle boot designs are the shortest of the four categories.
 They can sit just under, on, or just above the ankle.
-There are various ankle-high boot styles, including classic silhouettes like chukka and Chelsea boots.
+There are various ankle-high boot styles, including classic silhouettes like chukka and Chelsea boots, and can even be worn as dress boots.

 - Calf boots: Many boots are designed to be calf-high, including cowboy and combat boots.

-- Knee boots: Knee-high boots can be quite fashionable but also functional.
+- Knee boots: Knee-high boots are tall boots that can be quite fashionable and used for formal outfits but are also functional.
 Wellington boots are perhaps the most famous knee-high boots.

-- Over-the-thigh boots: Over-the-thigh boots are the tallest boots of these four categories.
+- Over-the-thigh boots: Over-the-thigh boots or thigh-high boots are the tallest types of boots of these four categories.
 The tallest boot design is likely waders, with some designs going up to the waist or even chest.

 Leather boots are stylish, durable, easy to clean, and versatile.
-Leather is known for its durability, and that’s why it’s been used to make boots for thousands of years.
+Leather is known for its durability, and that's why it's been used to make boots for thousands of years.
 This material is typically used to make boot uppers.
-In addition, leather sole construction is also common in different types of boots.
+In addition to leather uppers, leather sole construction is also common in different types of boots.

-Nylon is a lightweight and breathable material, so if you’re looking for a pair of boots that offer these qualities, opt for boots made of nylon.
-Moreover, nylon is very durable and can be dyed in different colors.
+Nylon is a lightweight and breathable material, so if you're looking for a pair of boots that offer these qualities, opt for boots made of nylon.
+Moreover, nylon is very durable and can be dyed in a variety of colors.
+From a sleek pair of urban design boots to trendy hiking boots, nylon offers a versatile canvas for various kinds of boots, although it is mostly used in sneaker boots and military or combat boots.

 Polyurethane (PU) is a highly durable synthetic material.
 It's also very versatile and can be dyed in various colors.
 This material is often used for making shock-absorbing midsoles, which is a vital feature of the best work boots for plantar fasciitis.